How to Lose Muffin Top ► 4 Tips To Kick-Start A Healthier Body Today

 Protein supports your body transformation

 Protein is the building block of your body and it becomes especially important when you are trying to change your body composition.
-And it’s not just when it comes to building muscles.
-Protein is also extremely important when trying to lose fat.
-By eating enough protein you make sure not to lose muscle mass.
+Protein is not just crucial for building muscles; it is also extremely important when trying to lose fat.
+By eating enough protein your body will not lose muscle mass.
 Plus, it makes you feel full longer.
 Find out all you need to know about protein.

 Are you vegan?

 There are plenty of ways to ensure that you get enough protein on a vegan diet.
 And one great vegan protein source has been found in pea protein.(3) Learn more about other vegan protein sources in this post.

 Sugar goes by many different names and is often a hidden additive in many foods.
 When you consume too much added sugar, your body becomes used to it – even “addicted” to it – and starts to have more cravings for it.
 Obviously, reaching for a banana or other fruit to satisfy the urge for sweets is better – even though it still has plenty of natural sugar.

 Sugar cravings can make it extremely hard to maintain the calorie deficit.
 So what should you do?
 Consider a 30-day no-sugar challenge and see how that experience shapes your view of nutrition.

 Do I really have to cut all sugar to lose belly fat?

 Not really.
 Losing weight is not about extremes.
 You can still eat occasional desserts and sweets.
 And there’s always the option of delicious AND low-calorie treats.
 The key is not to over-indulge – keep sweets to smaller portion sizes and maintain a steady calorie deficit.